 So many of us want to make the world more beautiful.
 When you purchase local flowers, you are actively reducing the burden of burned fossil fuels on our planet; local flowers are not shipped thousands of miles.
 Additionally, many flower farms (including Twig End Farm) practice sustainable and organic farming methods.
 Pesticides and harsh chemical sprays never touch the flowers, leaves or soil.
-The number of small scale flowers farmers in the United States and around the world is rapidly increasing; the majority use sustainable growing methods.
+The number of small scale flowers farmers in the United States and around the world is rapidly increasing; many use sustainable growing methods.
 All of this care for the earth and its inhabitants adds up to make a huge difference.

 You can make a difference, too, by being aware of the impact of your purchasing choices.
 More and more consumers are choosing to purchase regional, seasonal flowers not only for their beauty, but also for the immediate benefit to the environment and local economies.
 This new awareness has sparked the Slow Flower Movement and it’s spreading around the globe.
 Almost anywhere you look, you can find gorgeous fresh flowers passing from the hands of local flower farmers straight into those of flower-lovers in their own community.
 What can be more beautiful than that?